department-of-veterans-affairs/vets-website/content/pages/healthcare/health-conditions/conditions-related-to-service-era/operation-enduring-freedom.md

   - **[Noise](http://www.publichealth.va.gov/exposures/noise/index.asp):** Harmful sounds from guns, explosives, rockets, heavy weapons, jets and aircraft, and machinery that can cause or contribute to hearing loss and tinnitus (ringing in the ears)

 - Illnesses caused by:
   - **[Infectious diseases](http://www.publichealth.va.gov/exposures/infectious-diseases/index.asp):** There are 9 infectious diseases related to Southwest Asia and Afghanistan military service.
-These are malaria, brucellosis, campylobacter jejuni, coxiella burnetiid (Q Fever), mycobacterium tuberculosis, nontyphoid salmonella, shigella, visceral leishmaniasis, and West Nile Virus.
+These are malaria, brucellosis, campylobacter jejuni, coxiella burnetii (Q fever), mycobacterium tuberculosis, nontyphoid salmonella, shigella, visceral leishmaniasis, and West Nile Virus.
   - **[Rabies](http://www.publichealth.va.gov/exposures/rabies/index.asp):** A disease that you get from a bite or contact with saliva from an infected animal

 - **[Occupational (job-related) hazards](http://www.publichealth.va.gov/exposures/categories/occupational-hazards.asp):** Chemicals, paints, radiation, and other hazards you may have come in contact with through your military job